brtwrst/dndbot/README.md

 !initdel [name]
 !initd
 ```
-If no name is given - the tracker will be cleared.
+If no name is given - the tracker will be completely cleared.

 Examples:
 - `!initd`